Discover the phenomenal graphic novel memoir by US Congressman and civil rights icon John Lewis!

 One of YALSA's Outstanding Books for the College Bound!

-Selected for first-year reading programs by Michigan State University and Marquette University!
+Selected for first-year reading programs by Michigan State University, Marquette University, and Georgia State University!

 Nominated for three Will Eisner Awards!